united3D/PPE/Face Shield/README.md

 If the above works for your printer, and is not mentioned here, please notify your regional manager.

 ## License
-The designs are from Prusa3D.
-We do not claim any credit nor liability for anything that may occur during printing for these designs.
+The designs are based off of Prusa3D designs.
 Visit [Prusa3D](https://www.prusa3d.com/) to learn more about the designs.